 Configure the live application in XML

-This section shows you how to configure the live application by editing the Application.xml configuration file in a text editor.
-If you configured the live application in Wowza Streaming Engine Manager, skip this section.
+This section shows you how to configure a live application by editing your application's Application.xml configuration file in a text editor.
+If you configured a live application in Wowza Streaming Engine Manager, skip this section.

-- Navigate to [install-dir]/conf/live and open Application.xml in a text editor.
+- Navigate to [install-dir]/conf/[application-name] and open Application.xml in a text editor.

 - In the <Streams> container element, make sure the <StreamType> property is live.
 The XML looks like this: